Hybrid Tea Quick Facts:

 Hybrid tea is the oldest group of roses classified as modern garden roses.
 They were created in 1867 by a chance crossing of the hybrid perpetuals and tea rose varieties.

-Hybrid tea roses are by far the most popular variety of rose in the world, and it's not difficult to see why.
-They are admired for their graceful aspect; each long stem bears a single bloom, and each bloom has many velvety petals which arranged in a uniform pattern.
+Hybrid tea roses are by far the most popular variety of roses in the world, and it's not difficult to see why, some of our most popular roses as hybrid te including the Peace Rose, Diamond Days Rose and even the Special Dad Rose.
+They are admired for their graceful aspect; each long stem bears a single bloom, and each bloom has many velvety petals arranged in a uniform pattern.
 The resulting flower is a thing of beauty in isolation, and as the hybrid tea rose bush has an open rather than bushy habit, it can make quite an impact in the garden.

 If you receive your rose in winter, remove all packaging and make sure the soil is damp.
 Store your rose in an unheated shed/greenhouse to protect the plant from frosts until early spring, the perfect time for planting.